Meet the Scrum.org Staff

 Sabrina Love is the Graphic Designer at Scrum.org, with a background in interior architecture.
 She attended both the Boston Architectural College and Suffolk University before getting her bachelor's degree in her true passion, graphic design, from Full Sail University.
 Additionally, she manages and coordinates all Professional Scrum courses held at Scrum.org Headquarters in Burlington, MA.
 Before joining Scrum.org in 2014, Sabrina spent more than 4 years as a freelance designer where she delivered many creative solutions for individuals and businesses in the technology, hospitality, and creative arts industries.
 She also has experience in hospitality and finance, including time at US Bank in wealth management.

-Joe possesses a professional background in electro-mechanical and food manufacturing, holding experience in both Production and Quality Management.
-He greatly prefers the collaborative and self-organizing environment of Scrum.org over the Command and Control culture of the Manufacturing Industry.
+Joe has a professional background in electro-mechanical and food manufacturing, with experience in both Production and Quality Management.
+He highly prefers the collaborative and self-organizing environment of Scrum.org over the Command and Control culture of the Manufacturing Industry.

 Joe really likes cats and he can probably beat you at Nintendo.